Wasps and their nests

 where their nest is.
 This is easier in the summer when the number of adult animals

 increases.
-When wasps sting - preferably in the summer – they do so because they feel
+When wasps sting - preferably in the hot monthes of the year – they do so because they feel

 threatened and want to defend themselves and their nest.